-The Horn of Africa has in many ways been affected by recurrent climatic shocks.
-Climate change and its risks has apparently exacerbated the situation which is manifested in higher temperatures, extended periods of droughts, floods, cyclones and torrential rains, and biodiversity loss.
-Schools have not been spared from the effects.
-In an environment of ongoing and deepening climate crises, children and vulnerable families in the region are affected by water scarcity, poor water quality, poor sanitation, and inadequate hygiene practices in schools.
-These are particularly disastrous for older children who need to spend long hours in school.
-This project seeks to address these issues through piloting a model Eco School with direct interventions in the school environment.
-The Eco Schools model advocates for holistic interventions that better adapt schools to the existing context and make children key actors in the dissemination of effective and innovative practices.
-This pilot project will provide evidence on the value of Eco Schools and how it can be implemented in other schools in the region.
+The Horn of Africa has been affected by recurrent climatic shocks.
+Climate change and its risks have exacerbated temperatures, extended droughts, floods, cyclones, torrential rains, and biodiversity loss.
+Unfortunately, schools are heavily affected by these environmental challenges.
+In an environment of ongoing and deepening climate crises, children and vulnerable families in the region are affected by water scarcity, poor water quality, poor sanitation and inadequate hygiene practices in schools.
+These are particularly disastrous for older children who spend longer hours in school.
+This project sought to address these issues by piloting a model Eco-School with direct interventions addressing school environments.
+The Eco-Schools model advocates for holistic interventions that help schools better adapt to existing environmental challenges while empowering children to take the role of key actors in the dissemination of effective and innovative practices.
+This pilot project aimed to provide evidence of the value and potential development of Eco-Schools in the region.

 The project’s main finding was the compatibility and need for Eco-School systems in this region.
 Despite the climate challenges affecting everyday life in Somaliland, initiatives to improve school curricula to encourage practical environmental education should be present.
 Instead, few environmental projects are introduced to schools and disappear after their end dates, applying no permanently sustainable structural or institutional change.
 This project is the first to tackle such a problem using an integrated and multifaceted approach to encourage cooperation, knowledge sharing and co-creation with different stakeholders, promoting unity and partnership for the endorsement of a permanent and recognised institutional curriculum that boosts relevant and contextual practical environmental education for sustainable development and futures.